 LGL 235 LEGAL ASPECTS OF BUSINESS ORGANIZATIONS (3 CR.)
-Examines lawyer's role in the formation of business entitles, including sole proprietorship, partnerships and corporations, and other business vehicles.
-Studies fundamental principles of law applicable to each and the preparation of the documents necessary for organization and operation.
+Studies the fundamental principles of agency law and the formation of business organizations.
+Includes sole proprietorship, partnerships, corporations, limited liability companies, and other business entities.
+Reviews preparation of the documents necessary for the organization and operation of businesses.
 Lecture 3 hours per week.